Auldhame Castle

 Auldhame Castle is a ruined L-plan tower house standing on a ridge above Seacliff beach, about 3 miles east of North Berwick in East Lothian, and less than half a mile from Tantallon Castle.

+Description

 The castle was built in the 16th century, probably by Adam Otterburn of Reidhall, Lord Provost of Edinburgh.
 It consists of a three-storey main block with a projecting stair-tower.
-Part of a vaulted basement remains, but the upper floors are mostly gone.
+Part of a vaulted basement kitchen remains, with a bread oven.
+The upper floors are mostly gone.
+Some plaster remains on the walls, including traces of a moulded decorative frieze.

+Archaeological excavation

 One of the three supposed corpses of Saint Baldred of Tyninghame was said to have been buried at the site in 756.
 A cemetery site in an adjoining field was excavated in 2008, the remains of at least 326 individual skeletons were noted, plus the foundations of a probable chapel with an estimated 9th century date (based on comparisons with similar structures).